-We have presented the results and lessons learned from this integrated PHE approach worldwide, including at the World Conservation Congress, International Congress for Conservation Biology and International Conference on Family Planning.
-Our work in Madagascar was recognised with an Excellence in Leadership for Family Planning (EXCELL) award in 2013, the Buckminster Fuller Challenge prize in 2011, and has been endorsed by the Woodrow Wilson Center, Population Reference Bureau, UNFPA, WWF, USAID, DFID and Oxfam.
+Our work has been recognised by the St Andrews Prize for the Environment in 2014, received an Excellence in Leadership for Family Planning (EXCELL) award in 2013 and won the Buckminster Fuller Challenge prize in 2011.
+Our integrated PHE approach has been endorsed by the Woodrow Wilson Center, Population Reference Bureau, UNFPA, WWF, USAID, DFID and Oxfam.

 |Population, Health and Environment factsheet

 conservation through reproductive

 |Providing family planning services to

 remote communities in areas of high